metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

   the current directory and in the checkpoint directory.
 The default is ``rmse_prod``, i.e., the product of the RMSEs for each target.
 Other options are ``mae_prod`` and ``loss``.
+- ``num_workers``: Number of workers for data loading.
+If not provided, it is set automatically.
 - ``loss``: this string parameter defines the type of loss to be used.
 It only takes one of the losses implemented within metatrain as valid parameters.